kubeflow/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 The Kubeflow Pipelines UI offers built-in support for several types of visualizations, which you can use to provide rich performance evaluation and comparison data.
-To make use of this programmable UI, your pipeline component must write a JSON file to the component's local filesystem.
+Follow the instruction below to write visualization output data to file system.
 You can do this at any point during the pipeline execution.

 You can view the output visualizations in the following places on the Kubeflow Pipelines UI: